kevinrodbe/library/content/02-resources-and-get.md

 ## Resources

 The key abstraction of information in REST is a **resource**.
-Any information that can be named can be a resource: a document or image, a temporal service (e.g. "today's weather in Los Angeles"), a collection of other resources, a non-virtual object (e.g. a person), and so on.
+Any information that can be named can be a resource: a document or image, a temporal service (e.g. "today's weather in Florida"), a collection of other resources, a non-virtual object (e.g. a person), and so on.

 > Resources are the fundamental building blocks of web-based systems, to the extent that the Web is often referred to as being “resource-oriented.